 Here are some features of Revv, an electronic document management system that helps in the quote creation process –

 Customizable templates – It offers a variety of ready-made templates of sales quotes, sales proposals, and other sales documents.
 These templates simplify the sales team’s task as they do not have to create each quote/proposal from scratch.

 Rich editor – The easy-to-use drag-and-drop document editor lets users create quotes and proposals as per their needs and preference.
 You can add or remove elements from the selected template.
 You can even make a new quote by using Revv’s editor.

 You need to specify the price distribution in a quote clearly.
 If you are wondering how to quote a price, Revv has an answer.
 The best way to do this is to add a ‘Quote table‘(an element in Revv’s editor) in the document.
 You need to select a price book to add your products to the quote table.
 Once you choose the price book, the product catalog window appears; it lets you add your company’s relevant products/services to the final quote.

 App integrations – The tool offers app integrations via Zapier.
 It connects the apps you frequently use with Revv using triggers and actions.
 You can automate tasks according to your business process and enjoy data exchange without any hiccups.

-Online payment – Usually, payment processing isn’t required within the quote, but Revv provides the option to collect online payment by using Stripe integration.
-Revv enables you to collect instant payment within your quote or proposal itself.
+Online payment – Usually, payment processing isn’t required within the quote, but Revv provides the option to collect online payments by using Stripe integration.
+Revv enables you to collect an instant payment within your quote or proposal itself.